CloudSecurityAlliance/Glossary/glossary/P/Proof of Burn (PoB).md

 # Proof of Burn (PoB)

-Proof of Burn involves prooving that some digital asset has been "destroyed."
+Proof of Burn involves proving that some digital asset has been "destroyed."

 ## Tags